Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Locally primitive groups of tree automorphisms

-\begin{thm} Let $T$ be a locally finite tree and $G \leq \Aut(T)$ be a closed subgroup which is topologically simple, and acts transitively on the set of ends $\partial T$.
+\begin{thm} Let $T$ be an infinite locally finite tree and $G \leq \Aut(T)$ be a closed subgroup which is topologically simple and acts transitively on the set of ends $\partial T$.
 Then: \begin{enumerate}[(i)] \item The Stone space $\mfS(\lcent(G))$ is either trivial, or equivariantly homeomorphic to $\partial T$.
 In particular $\lcent(G)$ is either trivial or countable.

 \item $\lcent(G) \neq \{0, \infty\}$ if and only if the pointwise stabiliser of some half-tree is non-trivial.

 \item If $\lcent(G) \neq \{0, \infty\}$, then $G$ is abstractly simple. \end{enumerate}

 \end{thm}